The Prisoner of Zhamanak: Setting

 The planet Krishna is de Camp's premier creation in the Sword and Planet genre, representing both a tribute to the Barsoom novels of Edgar Rice Burroughs and an attempt to "get it right", reconstructing the concept logically, without what he regarded as Burroughs' biological and technological absurdities.
 De Camp intended the stories as "pure entertainment in the form of light, humorous, swashbuckling, interplanetary adventure-romances - a sort of sophisticated Burroughs-type story, more carefully thought out than their prototypes."

 As dated in James Cambias's GURPS Planet Krishna (a 1997 gaming guide to the Viagens series authorized by de Camp), the action of The Prisoner of Zhamanak takes place in the year 2146 AD., falling between The Hostage of Zir and The Virgin of Zesh (more conclusively dated to 2150), and making it the eighth story set on Krishna in terms of chronology.
 Internal evidence in The Bones of Zora, which closely follows Virgin, indicates that Prisoner may precede these stories more immediately, which could put its events as late as 2149.

 Reception

-Publishers Weekly calls the book a "light adventure of rescue and escape ... diverting pure entertainment, with comic sparkle and lots of dash."
+Publishers Weekly called the book a "light adventure of rescue and escape ... diverting pure entertainment, with comic sparkle and lots of dash."

-Susan L. Nickerson, writing for Library Journal demurs, stating that while "Percy's halting progress across three primitive kingdoms is mildly amusing, ... his imprisonment with Alicia so that Khorosh can watch Terran sexual methods is a scenario full of unfulfilled potential.
+Susan L. Nickerson, writing for Library Journal demurred, stating that while "Percy's halting progress across three primitive kingdoms is mildly amusing, ... his imprisonment with Alicia so that Khorosh can watch Terran sexual methods is a scenario full of unfulfilled potential.
 Not one of de Camp's best efforts, Prisoner verges on the tedious."

-Robert Coulson in Amazing Science Fiction Stories, reviewing the book together with the a new edition of The Hand of Zei (which he considers "the first (and probably best) novel of the series") calls Prisoner "[s]horter than Zei and less inventive, but sufficiently amusing to be well worth reading."
+Robert Coulson in Amazing Science Fiction Stories, reviewing the book together with the a new edition of The Hand of Zei (which he considered "the first (and probably best) novel of the series") called Prisoner "[s]horter than Zei and less inventive, but sufficiently amusing to be well worth reading."